lukasz-r/-linux_how-tos/ssh.md

 # and then on machine A:
 vncviewer localhost:5900

-# use SSH config file for connceting to machine C behind a gateway B from your local machine A:
+# use SSH config file for connecting to machine C behind a gateway B from your local machine A:
 -------------------------------------------------------
 $HOME/.ssh/config
 -------------------------------------------------------